1 Minute Review

 Blue Cross Blue Shield offers insurance coverage for a number of situations:

-- Individual and family plans: Blue Cross Blue Shield can offer you an individual plan.
+- Individual and family plans.
+Blue Cross Blue Shield can offer you an individual plan.
 If you’re married, in a domestic partnership or have children, you may also be eligible to enroll in a family plan.
 Your family plan will allow you to enroll your qualified family members in the same Blue Cross Blue Shield plan.

-- Employer group plans: Blue Cross Blue Shield offers group plans to employers.
+- Employer group plans.
+Blue Cross Blue Shield offers group plans to employers.
 Employers can choose the group medical plan that fits their business size and needs.
 Employer group plans can offer lower costs to both employers and employees.

-- Medicare Plans: Blue Cross Blue Shield offers Medicare Advantage, Part D prescription coverage and Medicare Supplement plans to qualified individuals.
+- Medicare Plans.
+Blue Cross Blue Shield offers Medicare Advantage, Part D prescription coverage and Medicare Supplement plans to qualified individuals.
 To qualify for Medicare, you must be 65 or be diagnosed with a qualifying disability.
 Medicare Advantage plans offer bundled Medicare coverage for both your medical and hospital insurance needs.
 You can also add Part D prescription coverage to your Medicare Advantage plan.

-You will also be able to choose from a few different plan types to best meet your needs:
+You’ll also be able to choose from a few different plan types to best meet your needs:

-- Health maintenance organization (HMO): With an HMO plan, your Blue Cross Blue Shield insurance will allow you to see any of its 44,000 participating providers.
+- Health maintenance organization (HMO).
+With an HMO plan, your Blue Cross Blue Shield insurance will allow you to see any of its 44,000 participating providers.
 These providers are all within the Blue Cross Blue Shield network.
 You will not receive coverage for visits with any providers that are not within Blue Cross Blue Shield’s network unless it is an emergency medical service.

-- Preferred provider organization (PPO): A PPO plan offers more flexibility than an HMO plan.
+- Preferred provider organization (PPO).
+A PPO plan offers more flexibility than an HMO plan.
 Blue Cross Blue Shield’s PPO network offers more than 47,000 providers.
 You can still receive coverage if you visit a provider that is not within the Blue Cross Blue Shield network.
 However, you can expect higher costs if you visit a provider that does not participate with your Blue Cross Blue Shield PPO plan.

-- Catastrophic plan: Catastrophic plans typically offer lower premiums than more comprehensive plans.
+- Catastrophic plan.
+Catastrophic plans typically offer lower premiums than more comprehensive plans.
 You can also expect a higher deductible with a catastrophic plan.
 Blue Cross Blue Shield offers its BlueChoice HMO Young Adult plan to individuals under the age of 30 at the time of their effective date.

 Other Related Insurance Types Offered by Blue Cross Blue Shield